fugu-chop/launch_school/rb120_object_oriented_programming/lesson_2/4_collaborator_objects.md

 Yet, collaborator objects __aren't strictly custom objects__.
 Even the string object stored in `@name` within `bob` in the code above is _technically a collaborator object_.

 Collaborator objects play an important role in object oriented design, since they also represent the _connections between various actors_ in your program.
 When working on an object oriented program be sure to consider what collaborators your classes will have and if those associations make sense, both from a technical standpoint and in terms of modeling the problem your program aims to solve.

+As we have more classes, we start to build a "dependency graph" of our classes.
+In OOP, we __don't want the dependency graph to look like a spider web__.
+Put another way, classes should collaborate with _some, not all_ other classes.
+If __all__ classes are collaborating with each other, the OO design should be reconsidered (i.e. there are too many dependencies).

+Tightly coupled dependencies are easier to understand, but offer less flexibility.
+Loosely coupled dependencies are more difficult to understand, but offer more long term flexibility.
+Which path is "right" depends on your application.